Be Free (song)

 "Be Free" is the sixth single released by Mexican singer Belinda, taken from her debut album Belinda.

 Information

-It reached an unexpected #3 in Mexico, #62 in Slovenia and #99 in Bosnia and Herzegovina.
+It reached No. 3 in Mexico, No. 62 in Slovenia, and No. 99 in Bosnia and Herzegovina.
 Belinda was the first Mexican artist who released a song in English and entered the Yugoslav charts.
-This song was written mostly to introduce Belinda to an English speaking audience, but the attempt failed; however she later achieved this by starring in the Disney Channel original movie The Cheetah Girls 2.
+The song was written mostly to introduce Belinda to an English speaking audience, but the attempt failed.
+She later achieved success by starring in the Disney Channel original film The Cheetah Girls 2.